 - translate continuous passages of straightforward Greek into English

 - translate accurately any prescribed passage from Greek into English, and comment perceptively on the set books

 - write well-argued and researched essays.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

-At Honours level, you will choose options from a wide range and study texts and genres in detail.
+If you progress to Honours (years 3 and 4) you will choose options from a wide range and study texts and genres in detail.
 Courses currently include:

 There is also the opportunity within the Honours programme to start or continue the study of Latin.

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Legal statements: Disclaimer.